-Although La Scarzuola began as a Franciscan monastery, today’s architectural wonderland has little to do with religion or piety.
-La Scarzuola is the work of Milanese architect Tomaso Buzzi who acquired the property for his own dreamland in 1956.
+Although La Scarzuola began as a Franciscan monastery, today’s architectural wonderland has little to do with traditional religion, reflecting instead the esoteric beliefs of a visionary Milanese architect.

-Considered the artist’s autobiography, La Scarzuola is deeply personal and those familiar with the artist will find him in every brick laid in the compound.
-After his death in 1981, his nephew continued to work on La Scarzuola, eventually completing the vision his uncle had for his ideal city.
+Considered the artist’s “autobiography in stone,” La Scarzuola is deeply personal and those familiar with the artist will find him in every brick laid in the compound.
+After his death in 1981, his nephew Marco Solari continued to work on La Scarzuola, eventually completing the vision his uncle had for his ideal city.

 Visits are only conducting by booking a paid guided tour (with eclectic owner who only conducts tours in Italian) in advance.
 Minimum group of 10 people.
 To book, contact the owner via email or phone (see website).